Solar Panel Cost Guide in Washington, MI (2023 Update)

 Solar Panel Installation Company

-The solar panel installer you choose will play a role in your total cost to make the switch to solar energy.
-Different companies will charge different amounts for the equipment and labor.
-Some companies only sell high-quality, high-efficiency and high-price products — like Maxeon solar panels from SunPower or Tesla Powerwall batteries — so choosing those installers will generally cost more.
-It's best to do some research and choose a company that provides the products, warranties and services you're looking for and also is within your budget.
+Finally, the company you get to install your solar system can play a role in determining how much it costs.
+Washington’s solar companies all have different labor costs and add varying upcharges to equipment.
+Companies that only sell high-efficiency and high-priced products — like Maxeon solar panels from SunPower or Tesla Powerwall batteries — so choosing those installers will generally come with an above-average cost.
+It’s best to do some research and find a company that has the products, warranties and services you’re looking for and also fits within your budget.

 Solar Panel Cost Data by System Size